 When people join

 Onboarding.
 Passing on company knowledge is a vital part of the induction process.
 Each member of the team should also spend time with the new starter, explaining and demonstrating what they do, even if they won't be working directly with them.

 Introduce your new starter to different departments and arrange for them to spend time there.
-That way, the person can get a rounded idea of what goes on in your organization.
+That way, the person can get a rounded idea of what goes on in your organisation.

 Technology can help.
-Organizations of all sizes use features like Workplace Profiles in Workplace to connect employees new and old.
-This gives everyone in your organization access to personalized profiles so they can develop stronger connections between colleagues.
+Organisations of all sizes use features like Workplace profiles in Workplace to connect employees new and old.
+This gives everyone in your organisation access to personalised profiles so that they can develop stronger connections between colleagues.

-They’ll also be able to celebrate their colleagues and teammates and call out birthdays and work anniversaries.
-It’s a quick way to create stronger personal and professional networks in your business.
+They'll also be able to celebrate their colleagues and teammates and shout out birthdays and work anniversaries.
+It's a quick way to create stronger personal and professional networks in your business.

-Combined with tools like Org Chart – which reduces the time people spend looking for information so they can spend more time getting things done – gives new starters a boost when they’re getting up to speed.
+Combined with tools such as Org Chart – which reduces the time people spend looking for information so that they can spend more time getting things done – this gives new starters a boost when they're getting up to speed.